Sjeiti/ronvalstarnl/src/data/markdown/fortpolio_randstad-micro-services.md

 # Randstad monolith to micro services

-Front-end support in a team to rebuild existing monolitic functionalities to orchestrated microservices.
+Front-end developer in a team to rebuild existing monolitic functionalities to orchestrated microservices.
 White-label Angular implementation of functionalities for Randstad operating companies.
 Leading role in moving and aligning all front-end projects to an Nx-based monorepository housing Angular as well as vanilla and React.